genidma/teatime-accessibility/README.md

 1. Navigate to your desktop
 2. Right-click on the "TeaTime Accessibility" icon
 3. Select "Allow Launching" from the context menu
+5. Double-click the icon to launch the application
-4. Once you have selected "Allow Launching" and as of 2025-10-16, your icon will look like this.
+4. On and after 2025-10-16, your icon will look like this.

    <img src="./assets/icon.png" width="48" height="52" alt="Application Icon">